mdonmez/shortl/README.md

 ## License

-This project is licensed under the MIT License - See [LICENSE](LICENSE) for details.
+This project is licensed under the GPLv3 License - See [LICENSE](LICENSE) for details.

+## Notes

+I will try to package this application and make it into an installable pip package.